-Do I Want to Be a Dental Hygienist?
+Should I Become a Dental Hygienist?

-Step 1: Earn an Undergraduate Degree
+Step 1: Get an Undergraduate Degree

 Dental hygienists must be licensed in all U.S. states.
 Eligibility requirements vary, but nearly all states call for applicants to hold postsecondary credentials from accredited dental hygiene programs.
-Other requirements can include CPR certification, school transcripts and/or letters of recommendation.
+Other requirements can include CPR certification, school transcripts, and/or letters of recommendation.
 Qualified candidates sit for the National Board Dental Hygiene Examination, a written exam administered by the American Dental Association, and then complete a regional or state clinical board examination.

 Step 3: Consider an Advanced Degree